75947 – Hagrid’s Hut: Buckbeak’s Rescue

 Two of the minifigure torsos have printing on the back too; Cornelius and Walden.

-Bag 2 contains Harry Potter, Ron Weasley and Hermoine Granger with brand new torso prints.
+Bag 2 contains Harry Potter, Ron Weasley and Hermione Granger with brand new torso prints.
 The printing represents the clothes the had on the day they went back in time to save both buckbeak and Sirius.
-Hermoine’s print includes the time turner that play a key role in the scene where Buckbeak is rescued.
+Hermione’s print includes the time turner that play a key role in the scene where Buckbeak is rescued.

 We also get the posable junior legs in three different colours, though with no printing.